 Reduce file sizes for images within WordPress including NextGEN, GRAND FlAGallery and more via paid cloud service.

-EWWW Image Optimizer Cloud is a WordPress plugin that will automatically and losslessly optimize your images as you upload them to your blog.
-It can also optimize the images that you have already uploaded in the past.
-It is also possible to convert your images automatically to the file format that will produce the smallest image size (make sure you read the WARNINGS).
+EWWW Image Optimizer Cloud is a WordPress plugin that will automatically optimize your images as you upload them to your blog.
+It can optimize the images that you have already uploaded, convert your images automatically to the file format that will produce the smallest image size (make sure you read the WARNINGS), and optionally apply lossy reductions for PNG and JPG images.

 EWWW Image Optimizer Cloud offloads all optimization to designated servers which will work on any hosting platform.
 This can be desirable if you do not want to use the exec() function on your server, or prefer to offload the cpu demands of optimization for any reason.
 This is an ideal setup for web developers who can install this plugin for their clients with no risk due to the potentially insecure exec() function.